THE FRANCO UOMO ORIGIN STORY

 How did your family come to own a luxury bespoke suit boutique?

 What’s worse, they were going to make us fight against our own people.
-The only way out was to either go to Russia for higher education in Moscow or the Ukraine, or to flee to Pakistan, so that’s what I did; I put my life on the line to escape my country, and in the process of doing so, I almost died.
+The only way out was to either go to Russia for higher education in Moscow or the Ukraine, or to flee to Pakistan, so that’s what I did; I put my life on the line to escape my country and almost died crossing through mine fields.

 When I arrived in Pakistan, I cried every day; day-in and day-out because I lost all of my friends and my former life.
 I traveled around until, eventually, I discovered and was accepted into a joint UN and US Refugee Program.
 They paid for my travels to the United States, and upon my arrival in San Francisco, I was issued a $1,300 check, and was provided with options of schools to attend and other basic necessities.